 The turkeys found in District 1 are Merriam's wild turkeys.
 Merriam's turkeys flourished in the district after being introduced in 1961, but then slowly declined.
 Since a large transplant from South Dakota in 1988-89, this population has steadily expanded in both range and abundance.

-In most GMUs within the District, fall harvest has increased, while spring harvest has remained relatively stable (Figure 13).
+In most GMUs within the district, fall harvest has increased, while spring harvest has remained relatively stable (Figure 13).
 The recent increase in fall harvest could be from an increase in the population but is more likely the result of a longer season and more liberal bag limit that began in 2018.
+Harvest in spring 2022 was much higher than 2021, likely due to the later season start in 2021 and increased hunter participation in 2022.
+Harvest in fall 2023 and spring 2024 should be similar to harvest during the 2022 season.